 What does 'real rate of return' mean?

-For example, a bond pays an interest rate of 5 percent per year, and the inflation rate is 3 percent per year.
-The bond’s real rate of return is 2 percent, meaning the investment’s value is only growing by 2 percent per year.
+For example, a bond pays an interest rate of 5% per year, and the inflation rate is 3% each year.
+The bond’s real rate of return is 2%, meaning the investment’s value is only growing by 2% each year.

 FAQ Home